jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 ## NOTES

 - Must have a primary index of words in alaphabtetical order
-- Marked as dictionary, input and output languages must be dfeined properly
+- Marked as dictionary, input and output languages must be defined properly
 - Should have
   - A cover image
   - A copyright page